Transaction-aware load testing

 Which SDKs and workflow types does LoadStrike support?

-LoadStrike keeps one public model across C#, Go, Java, Python, TypeScript, and JavaScript.
-Teams can use that shared runtime for API traffic, browser journeys, Kafka and other stream transports, grouped correlation analysis, and self-hosted coordinator-agent execution where the plan allows it.
+LoadStrike keeps one model across C#, Go, Java, Python, TypeScript, and JavaScript so teams can test API traffic, browser journeys, stream transports, reports, and supported cluster execution in their preferred language.

 Can LoadStrike combine browser, API, and async system behavior in one report?